LittleDTLe/VapeProductQuiz/ReadMe.md

 ## To Implement Features

+- [ ] **Button Color** Add Admin Control of the CTA button color on all states (Idle, Hover, Active)
 - [ ] **Admin Dashboard Responsiveness** Add responsiveness to the admin dashboard settings page of the plugin
-- [ ] **Button Color** Add Admin Control of the CTA button color on all states (Idle, Hover, Active)
+- [ ] **Dynamic Cascading Filters** Add Ajax Dropdown Filter logic to the quiz, so that there are no Zero Result Pages
+- [ ] **Result Preview** Combined with the Dynamic CTA, the user can see how many results there are to their search
+- [ ] **Analytics & Tracking** Create a Hook (before rediraction), to track user behavior and overall usage

 ---